-The Board of Chiropractic Examiners consists of seven Board members appointed by the Governor; five Board members must be doctors of chiropractic, and two members must be public members.
-A public member cannot be a licensee of any of the other health care regulatory boards or have any connection to the profession, either personal or professional, i.e. spouse, employee, investment partner, etc.
+The Board of Chiropractic Examiners consists of seven Board members appointed by the Governor; five of whom are doctors of chiropractic and two public members.
+A public member cannot be a licensee of any of the health care regulatory boards or have any connection to the profession, either personal or professional, i.e. spouse, employee, investment partner, etc.

 The Board regulates doctors of chiropractic only.
-The Board approves licenses or registrations for these individuals, and also decides when to impose disciplinary or corrective action.
+The Board approves licenses and registrations for these individuals and also decides when to impose disciplinary or corrective action.

 Information regarding doctors of chiropractic who may be in violation of the Minnesota Chiropractic Practice Act (Minn.
 Stat.
 148.01-148.108, or Minnesota Administrative Rules 2500.0100-2500.6050,) comes to the attention of the Board through submission of a complaint.
 Complaints or reports may be filed by anyone and are typically submitted on a complaint form, although the Board may act on complaints submitted by phone, letter or other format.
 Complaints and reports are not public information and may not be discussed with anyone except the respondent (subject of the investigation) and the complainant (person filing the complaint.)
 The Board is mandated to pursue all jurisdictional complaints against individuals it regulates.
 In other words, if the complaint alleges a violation of the Chiropractic Practice Act by a doctor of chiropractic, the complaint will be investigated.
 An example of a non-jurisdictional complaint is one which alleges that the patient did not get better after treatment.
 Health care professionals, courts and others are required by law to report conduct which may be grounds for disciplinary action under the Chiropractic Practice Act.
 Minnesota Statute 148.102 describes the reporting obligations for licensed health professionals.
 Minn.
 Stat. `